HaleemahK/Employee-Attrition-Analysis/README.md

 - **Marital desciption** - The marital status of each employee

 # Data Preparation
 To ensure accuracy and usuability, the dataset undewent a series of **cleaning and tranformation steps** before analysis.
-This process was carried into **Excel** and **Power Query** focusing on recovering inconsistencies, deriving new fields and preparing the data for visualization.
+This process was carried into **Excel** and **PowerBI** focusing on recovering inconsistencies, deriving new fields and preparing the data for visualization.

 ### Key Steps taken
 - Extracted date component(Year)